-An individual may be denied assistance for not more that one hundred and eighty (180) days whenever the individual or a member of the individual's household:

-1. has been:

-- (a) sent by a township where the individual does not reside to a location outside the township at the individual's request or by court order; and - (b) knowingly reapplies for assistance in the township from which the individual or member of the individual's household was sent.
+An individual may be denied assistance for not more than one hundred and eighty[180] days whenever the individual or a member of the individual's household: 1.
+Has been [a] sent by a township where the individual does not reside to a location outside the township at the individual's request or by court order; and [b] knowingly reapplies for assistance in the township from which the individual or member of the individual's household was sent.